edbzn/blog/content/blog/building-a-store-using-react-and-meiosis/index.md

 ---
-title: Building a store using React and TypeScript
+title: Building a store using React and Meiosis
-date: "2019-01-13T22:40:32.169Z"
+date: '2019-01-13T22:40:32.169Z'
 ---

-We're going to create a store using the [Meiosis](https://meiosis.js.org/) pattern.
+We're going to create a store using React and [Meiosis](https://meiosis.js.org/).

 Meiosis is not a library, you can't import it.
-It's a powerful pattern to manage state and it works well with a lot of view's libraries like React, Vue.js, Lit-html.
+It's a powerful pattern to manage state and it works well with view's libraries like React, Vue.js, Lit-html.

 ## Implementing a counter app

-Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd) but it's possible to not rely on any dependency by implementing the stream by ourself.
+Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd).
+Note that is possible to not rely on any dependency by implementing the stream yourself.

 The first thing we can do is designing our interfaces.